sletap/RLStatsBot/README.md

 # RLStatsBot
-A Rocket League Statistics bot that pulls information on Rocket League players from octane.gg by extracting information from HTML files
+A Rocket League Statistics bot that pulls information on Rocket League players from octane.gg by extracting information from HTML files.
+This bot is currently active and functional on the subreddits /r/RocketLeagueEsports and /r/RocketLeague

 ## Getting Started
 There are two different standalone files that are capable of extracting information.
 OctaneGGSelenium.py and OctaneGGStats.py.
 OctaneGGSelenium allows live updates and changes by taking the most current statistics, while OctaneGGStats reads data that was gathered before hand.